mee427/mee427.github.io/index.md

 # MEE427 PID CONTROL

+## On 01.12.2021;

+Theoretical and practical classes together will be held at the same time.
+Students will join the classes according to sections.

+### Section #2 groups;

+*will join the theoretical class in C1-05 at 13:30

+*will join the laboratory class in Prototype Lab at 14:45

+### Section #1 groups;

+*will join the laboratory class in Prototype Lab at 13:30

+*will join the theoretical class in C1-05 at 14:45

+_NOTE: Sections can be found [here.](https://github.com/mee427/mee427.github.io/blob/master/PID%20Groups.pdf)_

 ## On 24.11.2021;

 There will be no theoretical class.
 The practical laboratory class will be held in Prototype Lab and Sensor Systems Lab at the same time, from 13:30 to 16:10.
 Participitation program can be reached [here.](https://github.com/mee427/mee427.github.io/blob/master/PID%20Groups_23112021.pdf)